 Forsyth High School

 Writing a thank you note for any in-kind donations received is not only ethical; it also builds a bridge between you and the donor for potential partnerships in the future.
 A handwritten in-kind donation thank you letter would be ideal, but the recipient will remember any such gesture and be open to future in-kind donations to your organization the next time you ask for assistance.
+Thank you letters can be especially important in the case of a patient referral, as well.

 People are busy.
 If they are inundated with requests for in-kind donations, many of these will simply be ignored if they are poorly drafted or mass produced.